Laura-hue-wq/JITETEE-/README.md

 User

 ### Pending Tasks
-- [ ] Language model to break language barrier
+- [ ] Add Language model to break language barrier
-- [ ] Model that does not rely on openai
+- [ ] Add Model that does not rely on openai
+- [ ] Add USSD Voice/Text

 ### Completed ✓